GehenHe/Recognize-Face-on-Android/README.md

 1. Android Studio http://askubuntu.com/questions/634082/how-to-install-android-studio-on-ubuntu
 2. Tensorflow https://github.com/tensorflow/tensorflow

-If you find this work is useful to your project , star for it.
+If you find this work is useful to your project , star please.